Warning! There have been changes to the course - please refer to the transition information

 Recommended Study Pattern

-Students can complete their four core subjects in any order.
+Students can complete their four subjects in any order.

 To qualify for the award of Graduate Certificate in Forensic Mental Health students must complete four subjects.